Our Favourite Super Simple Valentine’s Day Ideas

 Ask Her To Dance

-You may not love dancing, but there are few women who would say no if their husband were to ask them to dance.
+You may not love dancing, but few women would say no if their husband were to ask them to dance.
 Turn on a song that reminds you of your wedding or your first date and reminisce about those memories while you turn slowly on the spot.
 Candlelight makes dancing more romantic, too.